daniielhakim/MADgitUsingListInFlutter/README.md

 4) the content in the list will be print in cmd

 # Reference
-for the text field and the button i found in www.docs.flutter.dev
+for the text field and the button i found and copy from www.docs.flutter.dev